-If you are of working age, you can request a claim be backdated for maximum of six months from the date we receive your request.
+If you are of working age, you can request a claim be backdated for maximum of one month from the date we receive your request.
 We must be satisfied with the reasons you give for not claiming earlier, and satisfied that these reasons existed for the whole period for which backdating is requested.
 These reasons are known as ‘good cause’.
 It’s up to you to prove ‘good cause’, which means that any reasonable person of your age, experience or circumstances would also have failed to claim benefit.

 Some examples of ‘good cause’ are if you:

 - did not claim benefit while in hospital or within a reasonable time after leaving hospital